Deck Upgrade Project Without Full Replacement

 The project focused on improving how the deck performs day to day while preserving structural components that remained reliable.

-Remodeled PVC deck in Maple Valley, WA with upgraded black railings, rebuilt stairs, integrated stair lighting, and improved outdoor usability.
+Upgrade PVC deck in Maple Valley, WA with upgraded black railings, rebuilt stairs, integrated stair lighting, and improved outdoor usability.

-Remodeled PVC deck in Maple Valley, WA with upgraded black railings, rebuilt stairs, integrated stair lighting, and improved outdoor usability.
+Upgrade PVC deck in Maple Valley, WA with upgraded black railings, rebuilt stairs, integrated stair lighting, and improved outdoor usability.

-What We Evaluate Before Recommending Deck Remodeling
+What We Evaluate Before Recommending Deck Improvement

 That includes reviewing: